NSS-Robotics/FRC8884-2025/README.md

 This is the Knight Owls' code for the 2025 season and one of the very few repos with a README.

+This branch is only to be used when the robot is being driven by one person.
+Made specially for Head Start to High School 2025.

 Though if you thought the README would be useful, I'm (not really) sorry to disappoint you.

 Okay fine, it can be somewhat useful.